 - Pain worsened by lifting or bending and twisting of the waist

-- Pain lessened by laying down or by changing positions often
+- Less pain by laying down or by changing positions often

 - Pain that comes and goes, lasting a few days to a few months